dotnet/csharplang/proposals/nullable-reference-types-specification.md

 A `type` is deemed to occur in a given annotation context when the last token of the type is within that context.

 Whether a given reference type `C` in source code is interpreted as oblivious or nonnullable depends on the annotation context of that source code.
-But once established, it is considered part of that type, and "travels with it" e.g. during subsitution of generic type arguments.
+But once established, it is considered part of that type, and "travels with it" e.g. during substitution of generic type arguments.
 It is as if there is an annotation like `?` on the type, but invisible.

 # Constraints